 - Sylvia Schwaag-Serger, Deputy Vice-Chancellor with special responsibility for bachelor and masters level education, presents her vision for Lund University and her take on Agenda 2030. (featured in video below)

 - Susanne Arvidsson, Ass.
 Professor at the Department of Business Administration, presents on student researcher collaboration, specifically in ranking the sustainability of Swedish cooperations.
 Read more.

 - Moderated discussion on the theme How do we create a university for sustainable development and drive action for agenda 2030?
-On the panel: Christina Abdulahad (president of LUS), Sylvia Schwaag-Serger (Deputy Vice-Chancellor), Susanne Arvidsson (Ass. prof.) and a representative from Hållbart Universitet (HU).
+On the panel: Alexander Nymark (Vice president of LUS), Sylvia Schwaag-Serger (Deputy Vice-Chancellor), Susanne Arvidsson (Ass. prof.) and Mathieu Mal, representative of Hållbart Universitet (HU).